-Operator: Thank you for holding, and welcome to the Taubman Centers' Second Quarter 2013 Earnings Conference.
-The call will begin with prepared remarks and then we will open the lines to questions.
+Operator: Thank you for holding, and welcome to the Taubman Centers' Third Quarter 2013 Earnings Conference.
+The call will begin with prepared remarks and then we will open the line to questions.
 On the call today will be Robert Taubman, Taubman Centers' Chairman, President and Chief Executive Officer; Lisa Payne, Vice Chairman and Chief Financial Officer, and Barbara Baker, Vice President, Corporate Affairs and Investor Relations.

 Now, I will turn the call over to Barbara for opening remarks.

-Barbara Baker - Vice President, Corporate Affairs & Investor Relations: Thank you, Lacy, and welcome everyone to our second quarter conference call.
-Yesterday, we released our second quarter results and our supplemental information package.
-Both are available on our website www.taubman.com
+Barbara Baker - Vice President, Corporate Affairs & Investor Relations: Thank you, operator, and welcome everyone to our third quarter conference call.

-As you know, during this conference call, we'll be making forward-looking statements within the meaning of the Federal Securities laws.
+As you know, during this conference call, we'll make forward-looking statements within the meaning of Federal Securities laws.
 These statements reflect our current views with respect to future events and financial performance, although actual results may differ materially.
 Please see our SEC filings, including our latest 10-K and subsequent reports for a discussion of various risks and uncertainties underlying our forward-looking statements.

 During this call, we'll also discuss non-GAAP financial measures as defined by SEC Regulation G. Reconciliations of those non-GAAP financial measures to the comparable GAAP financial measures are included in our earnings release and in our supplemental information.
 In addition, a replay of the call is provided through a link on the Investor Relations section of our website.
 When we get to questions, we ask that you limit them to two and then if you have more, queue up again.
 That way everyone has the opportunity to ask a question.